conan-io/docs/reference/commands/remove.rst

 available.
 You can also use the keyword ``!latest`` in the revision part of the pattern to avoid removing the latest recipe or package revision of a certain Conan package.

+Use ``--dry-run`` to avoid performing actual deletions, and instead get a list of the elements that would have been removed.

 It has 2 possible and mutually exclusive inputs:

 - The ``conan remove <pattern>`` pattern-based matching of recipes.